Fill in this quick form to receive your FREE personal holiday quote from us...

 This evening, if you would like to dine with a spectacular view, you might like to visit the Sky Tower.
 You are spoilt for choice with three restaurants and cafés up the Sky Tower.
 These include the Orbit 360 degree dining revolving restaurant; The Sugar Club, which is superbly chic and elegant; or the Sky Café, where you can relax with a coffee, cheese board or ice cream.
 You will have the opportunity to view the city from 328 metres above street level, with panoramas up to 80 kilometres in every direction.
 Spot the key landmarks, including a number of volcanoes and historical locations within the greater Auckland area.

 Stay 2 nights in Auckland City.

-Leave the hustle and bustle of the city and discover the beautiful Hauraki Gulf Marine Park, which is visited by a staggering one third of all the types of marine mammals found on earth.
-Departing directly from the Viaduct Harbour, you will be welcomed aboard the 20 metre, purpose-built vessel ‘Dolphin Explorer’ for an unforgettable marine mammal eco-safari out on the sparkling waters of the Hauraki Gulf.
+Leave the hustle and bustle of the city and discover the beautiful Hauraki Gulf Marine Park.
+This is visited by a staggering one third of all the types of marine mammals found on earth.
+Depart directly from the Viaduct Harbour aboard the 20 metre, purpose-built ‘Dolphin Explorer’ for an unforgettable marine mammal eco-safari.
 During your 4.5 hour eco-cruise, you are guaranteed to see whales and dolphins – or you get a free trip!
-Friendly, knowledgeable guides, commentary on the culture and history of the Hauraki Gulf, and a fully licensed bar with snacks available for purchase.
+Your friendly, knowledgeable guides will provide commentary on the culture and history of the Hauraki Gulf.
+In addition, you will find a fully licensed bar with snacks available for purchase.